brocaar/chirpstack-application-server/docs/content/install/debian.md

 sudo -u postgres psql
 ```

-Within the the PostgreSQL prompt, enter the following queries:
+Within the PostgreSQL prompt, enter the following queries:

 ```sql
 -- create the loraserver_as user